edmondthui/partyr/README.md

 * Websockets for live chat feature - Edmond
 * Continue working on functionality on routes and build API requests to backend - Jasmine & Ray
 * Start designing webpage and CSS - Alexandria
-* Implement Google Maps API - Edmond
+* Implement Google Maps API - Edmond & Jasmine

 ## December 3
 * Debugging and making sure all features work - All